ralixjs/ralix/docs/DESIGN.md

 }
 ```

+**NOTE** Order matters!
+The first matched path will be selected as the _current_ controller, so be careful in the order you define your routes.

 ### Components

 Components are designed to encapsulate code for widgets you will have in several pages/parts of your app: modals, tooltips, forms, etc.